Child Abduction During Divorce

 Quick Returns

 The good news in a terrifying situation: nearly half of abducted children in parental kidnappings are returned to the custodial parent within a week.
-The kidnapped child remains missing for a full moth in just 21 percent of abductions.
+The kidnapped child remains missing for a full month in just 21 percent of abductions.

 Multiple Offenders